Residence: Rochester, NY and Jamestown, RI

 - Two-time Rolex Yachtswoman of the Year in ‘95, ‘01.

 - International Sailing Federation – 1995-present, currently serve as a US representative on the Council (Board of Directors) and chair of the Youth Sailing World Championship Committee.

 Words from Cory Sertl

 “I am passionate about getting young people involved in the sport at all levels.
 US Sailing has the opportunity to strengthen support of the sport at all levels continuing to strive for excellence and delivering quality programs.
 Partnering with the many organizations that support development is key to sustain a solid base and develop lifelong sailors.”

-1. Collaboration was a popular theme for the attendees at the Sailing Leadership Forum earlier this year.
-How can community sailing centers, yacht clubs and other sailing organizations collaborate with each other more on key initiatives to grow sailing?
+1. How can community sailing centers, yacht clubs and other sailing organizations collaborate with each other more on key initiatives to grow sailing?